 Did we miss anyone?
 Let us know in the #articles section of our very popular Unabated Discord.
 There’s a community of like-minded bettors that are sharpening each other daily in our Discord.

 The Next Step After Getting The Breaking News

 Of course, getting the latest news and information is only useful if you know what to do with it.
-Unabated offers tools to help you quantify how much a line move is worth and a real-time odds screen so you can see where the best line is and what the market makers are doing.
+Unabated offers tools to help you quantify how much a line move is worth and a real-time NFL odds screen and NFL player props screen so you can see where the best line is and what the market makers are doing.
 It’s really one of the most powerful tools available to bettors right now.
-If you haven’t checked us out yet, we offer a 7-day free trial at anytime.
+If you haven’t checked us out yet, we offer a trial subscription, so you can get to know Unabated.